p2docs/p2docs.github.io/page/idiom.md

   if_c_ne_z neg res
 ~~~

-... but you could also store the flags into a registrer.
+... but you could also store the flags into a registre.

 ## 64-bit absolute